Douglas Amador

-Douglas Amador is a paralympic athlete from Brazil competing mainly in category T37 sprint and F37 long jump events.
+Douglas Vieira Amador (born 28 May 1965) is a paralympic athlete from Brazil competing mainly in category T37 sprint and F37 long jump events.

 Douglas competed at the 1996 Summer Paralympics in Sydney and won silver in the 200m, bronze in the 100m and bronze in the long jump.
 Four years later in 2000 he competed as part of the bronze medal-winning Brazilian seven-a-side football team.